BeamNG/Blender-JBeam-Editor/README.md

 # Blender JBeam Editor
 This Blender plugin allows you to create JBeam parts from scratch, import existing JBeam parts, modify them, and export them to a new or existing JBeam file, all within Blender, requiring **no** copying and pasting of JBeam code!

+**This plugin is only compatible with Blender 3.6.x!
+This plugin will not work on older versions.
+You can get the latest version of Blender [here](https://www.blender.org/download/).**

 ![](blender.png)

 ## Current Features